Jennifer Satterfield, President

 Emily Harvey, Office Manager & Program Support

 Emily is a fourth generation Stanwood resident, living here with her husband and two sons.
 She was an Administrative Assistant for a food brokerage company for ten years prior to coming to work for SCAF in 2024.
-Emily is actively involved with the Cedarhome Elementary School PTO and the board of the Our Saviour's Lutheran Preschool.
+Emily is actively involved with the Cedarhome Elementary School PTO and was previously on the board of the Our Saviour's Lutheran Preschool.

 Megan Hutsell, Program Support